 - In a separate bowl, sift flour, matcha powder, baking powder, and salt.
 Fold in the sifted ingredients into the creamed mixture alternately with milk.
 Start and end with flour.

-- Finally, fold in the vanilla essence.
+- Finally, fold in the vanilla extract.

 - Pour the cake batter into a well-greased and floured loaf cake tin.
 Level the top.